by Stefan Wyeth | 3,2 / 5,0 | Approximate reading time: 5 Minutes

 What makes up the Aphex Twin sound?

 In a word, originality.
-James began collecting synthesizers in the mid-1980s and, as a teenager, his early productions were created largely without the influence of other electronic music at the time.
+James began collecting synthesizers in the mid-1980s.
+As a teenager, his early productions were created largely without the influence of other electronic music at the time.
 In the years that followed, he began collecting records and DJing around the scene of his hometown in Cornwall, UK, which was relatively active for such a small region.

-Rather than being inspired to exclusively recreate the sounds he heard on records, his passion to pursue a career in electronic music was fueled on a greater scale, and in 1991 he released his first EP entitled Analogue Bubblebath.
+Rather than being inspired to exclusively recreate the sounds he heard on records, his passion to pursue a career in electronic music was fueled on a greater scale.
+In 1991 he released his first EP entitled Analogue Bubblebath.
 From this point onward, James repeatedly reinvented his style and production methods, always choosing the path less traveled.

 Roland System 100M